reisalex/SynBioMTS/README.md

 Thanks to Howard M Salis (Penn State), Iman Farasat (Merck), Amin Espah Borujeni (MIT), Tian Tian (JBEI), Daniel Goodman (Harvard), Sri Kosuri (UCLA), Robert Egbert (Berkeley), Mark Mimee (MIT), and Heather Beck (Vienna) for providing high quality characterization data.
 A special thanks to Daniel Goodman for discussion on Flow-seq and for providing additional information on the 2013 Flow-seq datasets.

-If you use `test-sfm`, please cite:
+If you use `synbiomts`, please cite:

 Alexander C. Reis, and Howard M. Salis.
 An automated model test system for systematic development and improvement of gene expression models, In Preparation (2017).